NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 <h1>The Building Component Library</h1>

-The BCL is an online repository of components and measures that can be used in OpenStudio.
-Registering on the BCL site provides you with an API key that can be used by the OpenStudio Application to access online components and measures.
+The [BCL](https://bcl.nrel.gov) is an online repository of components and measures that can be used in OpenStudio.
+Registering on the BCL website provides you with an API key that can be used by the OpenStudio Application to access online components and measures.
 BCL users who belong to a group can also upload their own content&mdash;public or private&mdash;to the BCL.
 Users can either create a new group or request to join an existing one.
 The following tutorial provides information on common BCL tasks.

 ##Groups